-Congratulations to Mojo!
-The Home Kong Kitchen mascot had his short tail published in the Women in Publishing Society‘s anthology Imprint 21.
+My dog has had his short tail published in the Women in Publishing Society‘s anthology Imprint 21.
 Despite being male.
 And a dog.
-And a poodle.
 His story is a restaurant review called The Foodie Poo.
-The anthology launched March 9 at the 2023 Hong Kong International Literary Festival and can be bought from Bookazine, Kidnapped, Vibe, the Lion Rock Press and the Foreign Correspondents Club, which hosted the event.
-Mojo is now toying with the idea of setting up the Poodles in Publishing Society (PiPS), a literary dining society for poodles who enjoy a good book as much as he does.
+The anthology launched March 9 at the 2023 Hong Kong International Literary Festival and can be bought from Bookazine, Vibe, Lion Rock Press and the Foreign Correspondents Club, which hosted the event.

 Thank you to editor Carol Dyer and the Women in Publishing Society for inviting me to read Bake Fail at the 2023 Hong Kong International Literary Festival launch of Imprint 21!
 It was the first time I had performed it in front of a live audience and I had a blast!

-Bake Fail was published as A Piece of Cake by the South China Morning Post in 2022, which meant it couldn’t be included in the anthology, but you will find two of my other humorous short stories tucked inside; Hair Today, Gone Tomorrow from Sharp Pains, which broadcasted on RTHK, and another by my poodle, Mojo, which I helpfully translated.
+Bake Fail was published as A Piece of Cake by the South China Morning Post in 2022, which meant it couldn’t be included in the anthology, but you will find two of my other humorous short stories tucked inside; Hair Today, Gone Tomorrow from Sharp Pains, which broadcasted on RTHK, and a restaurant review by my poodle, Mojo, which I helpfully translated.

 https://www.hkwips.com/2023/imprint-comes-of-age-at-the-fcc/